Search

 Search results

-… are seen in the Emergency Department (often referred to as A&E) and our staff see and treat more than 1,700 people every week. … you to consider whether you need urgent and emergency care services.
-If you do need to come to hospital we will do our …
+… are seen in the Emergency Department (often referred to as A&E or ED).
+This is an average of around 300 people every … you to consider whether you need urgent and emergency care services before you attend.
+If you do need to come to hospital, we will do our best to see you as quickly as possible, but please be …

 … carcinomas can vary in their appearance.
 They are often first noticed as a scab that bleeds and does not heal completely or a new lump on the skin.
 Basal cell carcinomas can develop as …